tdamiano/site/content/project/new-con/index.md

 slides: ""
 ---

 Co-authored with [Christopher Frenier](https://sites.google.com/a/umn.edu/christopherfrenier/) at the University Minnesota, this project explores the effects of new, market-rate construction on existing rents.
+A draft working paper available is available [here](https://www.tonydamiano.com/project/new-con/Damiano-Frenier-WP-033020.pdf).

 A previous version of this paper was presented at the Urban Affairs Association Conference (UAA) in 2019.
 [Click here for a recent slide deck](https://www.tonydamiano.com/project/new-con/supply-ppt.pdf).

-We are finishing up a public working paper, which will be released by the end of February 2020.

 This project is made possible by support from the [Center for Urban and Regional Affairs (CURA)](http://www.cura.umn.edu/) and [the Minnesota Housing Partnership (MHP)](https://www.mhponline.org/)